The Grudge 3: Cast

-Takako Fuji, Takashi Matsuyama, Kim Miyori, Yuya Ozeki, Ohga Tanaka, Masanobu Yada, Nahana and Kyoka Takizawa reprise their roles from The Grudge and The Grudge 2 via archival footage and stills.
+Additionally, Takako Fuji, Takashi Matsuyama, Kim Miyori, Yuya Ozeki, Ohga Tanaka, Masanobu Yada, Nahana and Kyoka Takizawa reprise their roles from The Grudge and The Grudge 2 via archival footage and stills.

 Production

-Development

-During post-production of The Grudge 2, Takashi Shimizu discussed ideas of creating another sequel, saying: "During the script meeting, Our ideas didn't go anywhere good, and we couldn't come up with anything interesting to stop the curse, so if that's the case, I would rather just go for something that could never be stopped.
+During post-production of The Grudge 2, Takashi Shimizu discussed ideas of creating another sequel, saying: "During the script meeting, our ideas didn't go anywhere good, and we couldn't come up with anything interesting to stop the curse, so if that's the case, I would rather just go for something that could never be stopped.
 But who knows, maybe something can be stopped in The Grudge 3."

-Pre-production

 In the 2006 Comic Con, Sony officially announced plans of creating the sequel.
-Shimizu revealed he was offered the chance to direct the sequel but took on the role of producer instead.
+Shimizu revealed he was offered the chance to [direct the sequel but took on the role of producer instead.

-Casting

 The film put out a casting call for new actors to play Kayako and Toshio, as Takako Fuji (Kayako) and Ohga Tanaka (Toshio) passed on the opportunity.
-Shawnee Smith was cast in the film.
-Emiko Koizumi auditioned for the role of Naoki (as she was originally named in the script before she was called Naoko), but was beaten out by Emi Ikehata, in her first major motion picture after having only done student films and Japanese television.

-Filming

-Principal photography began in the spring-2008 and ended that same month in Sofia, Bulgaria.
+Shawnee Smith was cast in this film.
+Principal photography took place in Bulgaria on March 3, 2008, and ended three weeks later.